- Facts to Know

 Chlamydia and Cervical Cancer

 Some studies have shown an increased risk of cervical cancer in females who have had chlamydia.
-Although infections with cancer-causing strains of human papillomavirus (HPV) remain the prime cause of cervical cancer, infection with certain subtypes of Chlamydia trachomatis may contribute to that risk.
+A 2016 review of 22 studies published in the journal Medicine concluded that infection with Chlamydia trachomatis may increase the risk of cervical cancer in infected females.
+Although infections with cancer-causing strains of human papillomavirus (HPV) remain the prime cause of cervical cancer, infection with certain subtypes of Chlamydia trachomatis may contribute to that risk, according to the review.

 Reported female cases greatly exceed those for males.
-The reasons for this are unclear, but it may be that fewer males are screened routinely for chlamydia, often presenting for testing only when they have symptoms.
+The reasons for this are unclear, yet it may be that fewer men are tested routinely for chlamydia, often presenting for testing only when they have symptoms.

 Fortunately, increased awareness of the seriousness of chlamydia has put pressure on health care professionals to offer regular screening to younger females.
-In the year 2000, chlamydia was added to the list of performance measures for the Healthcare Effectiveness Data and Information Set.
+In the year 2000, chlamydia was added to the list of performance measures for the Healthcare Effectiveness Data and Information Set, known by its acronym HEDIS.
 This tool rates how well managed care organizations perform on a variety of clinical measures, including prevention efforts for breast cancer, controlling blood cholesterol levels and childhood immunizations.
-While this does not make chlamydia screening mandatory, managed care organizations are now evaluated on how well they meet the established guideline of offering yearly chlamydia testing to sexually active females between ages 15 and 25 years.
+While this step does not make chlamydia screening mandatory, managed care organizations are evaluated on how well they meet the established guideline of offering yearly chlamydia testing to sexually active females between ages 16 and 24 years.